Champii/Nodulator/README.md

   - Added Promises if no callback given.
   - Routes are now instantiated when attached, not when Init.
 This helps the new lazy Init system
   - List can now take an array
+  - Added Hacktiv support for Resources
+  - Added a ChangeWatcher for Resources that watch for the result of a query to make change
+  - You can now add a `flipDone: true` to the Nodulator.Config() call to have callback like (data, err) ->
+  - Added Wrappers class to regroup every wrappers.
+  - Added Wrappers for Promises, FlipDone, and for WatchArgs
+  - Extend now dont need to be abstract to work
+  - Added tests for promisesm FlipDone and reactive watching

 04/05/15: v0.0.18
   - You can specify a 'store' general config property in order to switch to redis-based sessions